ulrikbjorn/DiS-project/README.md

 ## Functionality & Limitations
 Due to unforseen technical struggles, I failed to extend the functionality beyound logging-in, viewing the portfolio and placing orders.
 The web-app is able to interact with the datapase and update the portfolio, but there are no checks in place to avoid over-spending and buying non-existing shares.
 Furthermore, I have not implemented a consolidated view of the portfolio which is unelegant to say the least.
 I have relied on the provided banking template and modified it to suit my needs, but I underestimated the time needed to get familiar with the codebase.
 One of the main features I did get to implement was the Profit/Loss metric, which for each individual purchase of shares calculates the difference between the purchase price and the current price multiplied by the number of shares owned.
 I really put a lot of effort into the project, and I sincerely hope that it is sufficient.

+## E/R Diagram
+I updated the E/R Diagram to reflect the actually implemented features rather than my initial ambitions.